-- No grade may be lower than 50 for the first half of the course. - No grade may be lower than 30 for the second half of the course. - No grade may be lower than 25 for the final exam, provided that the student took the exam and made a diligent effort to pass. - Special situation: If a student passes both marking periods but has a failing average due to the final exam grade, he/she will receive a 60 (provided that the student took the exam and made a diligent effort to pass).
-The contains the notation that "the passing grade was issued despite the student's failing the exam." - The final exam is equal to 12 percent of the course grade. - Any student who cheats on the exam will receive a zero.
+- No grade may be lower than 50 for the first half of the course. - No grade may be lower than 30 for the second half of the course. - No grade may be lower than 25 for the final exam, provided that the student took the exam and made a diligent effort to pass.

+- Special situation: If a student passes both marking periods but has a failing average due to the final exam grade, he/she will receive a 60 (provided that the student took the exam and made a diligent effort to pass).
+The contains the notation that "the passing grade was issued despite the student's failing the exam." - The final exam is equal to 12 percent of the course grade. - Any academic integrity violations will be subject to departmental policy.